flytbase/flytdocs/source/docs/FlytOS/FlytOSInstallationGuide.rst

        export PYTHONPATH=$PYTHONPATH:/flyt/flytapps:/flyt/userapps
        source /flyt/flytos/flytcore/setup.bash

-3. If your flight computer is NVIDIA TX1, run the following additional commands in your terminal:
+3. If your flight computer is **NVIDIA TX1**, run the following additional commands in your terminal:

    .. code-block:: bash